 There are several ways to carry a knife around the waist: horizontally, vertically, or some degree in between.
 You’ll also find variations of those methods, such as choosing between a vertical knife worn tip up or tip down.
 You can secure your folding and fixed-blade knife around the waist by your appendix, on your back, or your sides.

 We’ll start with the drop-leg dangle, common among bush crafters and those who wield a bushcraft knife for everyday use on the homestead.
 As the name implies, your belt runs through the sheath above the handle and butt of a fixed-blade knife, allowing it to freely dangle alongside your leg.

 The advantage is that it allows you to move freely without interference from the knife.
 It sits low enough that the butt doesn’t infringe upon your rib cage when trying to sit down.

 It also allows your knife to hang below any survival belt or rucksack, so it doesn’t impede access to your other gear.

 Many don’t like a flopping knife on the side of their leg.
 Dangles are also prone to get tangled up in the bush.
 To remedy this, some modify the bottom of the sheath and affix it to the leg, making it less mobile.

 2. Outside Waistband (OWB) Tip Down

 The OWB tip down secures a fixed-blade knife to your belt or waistline slightly higher than the leg dangle.
 Whereas the leg dangle places the butt of the knife below your waistline, the standard OWB secures the knife higher up, where the butt of the knife is around your abdomen.

-You can carry a folding blade OWB by simply securing it to the waist in any position that’s comfortable.
+You can carry a folding blade OWB by simply securing it to the waist in any comfortable position.

 Attach it to your belt using a sheath or directly to the waistline of your pants by using its clip.
 In most cases, folding blades are almost always stored tip down because it’s the safer option, and most clip attachments are designed that way.